Phase 1 Environmental Site Assessment (Phase I ESA)

 Step 4 – Reviewing Historical Topographic Maps

 Phase I ESA reports also comprise a large compilation of historical topographic maps.
-In fact, these maps can date back to the late-1800s.
+These maps can date back to the late 1800s.
 Historical topo maps have mostly been the product of the national geological survey.
 However, in some cases, private mining and crude oil production companies have been commissioned to prepare the maps as well.
 The main utilization was for the documentation of terrain, as well as land development, mining, and crude oil pumping.
-And these topo maps have also evolved over time with the use of new technology and information.
-Today, Phase 1 Environmental Site Assessment reports provide the opportunity to review the history of a site.
-And common observations of environmental conditions relate to potential oil well drilling and mining operations on-site.
+These topo maps have also evolved over time with the use of new technology and information.
+Today, Phase 1 Environmental Site Assessment reports providing the opportunity to review the history of a site.
+Common observations of environmental conditions relate to potential oil well drilling and mining operations on-site.
 Additionally, above-ground tanks, bodies of water, railroad tracks, and roads are identifiable.

 Step 5 – Checking City Directories for Critical Past Land Uses